Impact of space-time curvature coupling on the vacuum energy induced by a magnetic topological defect in flat space-time of arbitrary dimension: Induced vacuum energy in higher-dimensional spaces

 Comparing relations for $E^{(d+1)}_{can}$ \eqref{4s4} and $E^{(d+1)}_\xi$ \eqref{4s5}, one can see that they have a similar structure.
 It means that we can write general useful relations for the induced vacuum energy within the plane transverse to the tube in the space-time of dimension $d+1$ in the form

 where $\mathcal{D}_{can}$ and $\mathcal{D}_{\xi}$ are given by \eqref{dddop2} and \eqref{dddop4}.

-The results of our computations for the function $E^{(d+1)}_\xi$ \eqref{4s5} of primary interest to us, for the specific cases $d=3$ and $d=4$, are presented in Fig.\ref{Fig3}.
-One can see that the induced vacuum dimensionless energy in $d+1$ space-time $E^{(d+1)}_\xi/m^{d-1}$ is rapidly increasing with increasing space dimension $d$ for sufficiently small transverse sizes of the topological defect $mr_0$.
+The results of our computations for the function $E^{(d+1)}_\xi$ \eqref{4s5} are shown in Fig.\ref{Fig3} for the representative cases $d=3$ and $d=4$ {, and half-integer magnetic flux $F = 1/2$.
+One can see that the total energy \eqref{dddop5}, in addition to the canonical contribution, contains a term $(1/4-\xi)\,E^{(d+1)}_{\xi}$, and the quantity $E^{(d+1)}_{\xi}$ does not vanish in spaces of arbitrary dimension.
+The value of $E^{(d+1)}_{\xi}$ is determined by the parameter $\theta$ of the general Robin boundary condition and exhibits a similar dependence on this parameter across different space–time dimensions.
+Specifically, the induced energy $E^{(d+1)}_{\xi}$ vanishes at the endpoints of the interval $-\pi/2 \leq \theta \leq 0$, while inside this interval it is a smooth function with a single maximum. } One can also see that the induced vacuum dimensionless energy in $d+1$ space-time $E^{(d+1)}_\xi/m^{d-1}$ is rapidly increasing with increasing space dimension $d$ for sufficiently small transverse sizes of the topological defect $mr_0$ {and rapidly increasing as $mr_0$ decreases}.
 The main question is: how large are the values of the $E^{(d+1)}_\xi/m^{d-1}$ functions?
 To answer this, let's compare them with the values of the $E^{(d+1)}_{can}/m^{d-1}$ functions.

 As already noted, computing the function $E^{(d+1)}_{can}$ for different values of the boundary condition parameter $\theta$ is a highly cumbersome task.
 In fact, this was done only for two cases, namely the Dirichlet \cite{Gorkavenko:2009qn,Gorkavenko:2011qg,Gorkavenko:2013rsa} and Neumann boundary \cite{Gorkavenko:2022xtv} conditions.
 Nevertheless, qualitative conclusions and estimates can still be made.
 Based on the results of \cite{Sitenko:2022gha} (see Figs.~3 and 4 therein), we infer that for Robin boundary conditions with $-\pi/2 < \theta < 0$, the induced vacuum energy $E^{(d+1)}_{can}$ lies between the minimal value for the Dirichlet boundary condition $(\theta = 0)$ and the maximal value for the Neumann boundary condition $(\theta = -\pi/2)$.